 Physicist and anti-theist Victor Stenger famously claimed "Science flies you to the moon.
 Religion flies you into buildings."
 This kind of throwaway line is standard fare for the new atheist types and is often repeated via memes shared on social media sites.
 Stenger isn't the only one who thinks religion is a way to manipulate others into doing immoral acts.
 Sam Harris claimed "One of the most pernicious effects of religion is that it tends to divorce morality from the reality of human and animal suffering.
 Religion allows people to imagine that their concerns are moral when they are not."1

 I'm not sure how Harris concluded that religion divorces morality from suffering.
 If he were a true student of world religions he would recognize that the question of human suffering is the primary focus of most faiths.
 Hindus seek to be come closer to the divine, eliminating the suffering associated with the cycle of reincarnation.
 Buddhists teach balance to avoid pain and suffering.
-Islam holds suffering as Christianity focuses on eliminating suffering by eliminating sin and its consequences.
+Islam holds that suffereing may be reduced by making right choices and following Allah and Christianity focuses on eliminating suffering by eliminating sin and its consequences.
 While I don't agree with the underlying assumptions of other faiths, it is disingenuous to say that religion divorces morality from suffering.
 The problem of human suffering is front and center in religious faith.

 What about Jihadists?So how do we explain the ISIS or Al Qaeda suicide bombers then?
 Isn't it obvious that such horrendous acts are religiously motivated?
 I would say it's true only in part.
 Islam is a faith that offers Muhammad as its exemplar—the model Muslim to which all others should aspire.
 Muhammad was a warrior who slaughtered innocents and the famous "sword verses" of the Qur'an commands the faithful to "slay the idolaters wherever you find them, and take them, and confine them, and lie in wait for them at every place of ambush."
 (Sura 9:5) and "When you encounter the unbeliever, strike off their heads until you have made a great slaughter among them" (Sura 47:4).
 Also, the Qur'an promises a reward to the warrior who dies in his fight for Islam: "So let them fight in the way of God who sell the present life for the world to come; and whosoever fights in the way of God and is slain, or conquers, We shall bring him a mighty wage" (Sura 4:74).